 In the third file, 'help.sas', following snippets are generated.
-The first to print out content of the 'description.sas' file, namely the description part and list of required components if any are provided.
+The first to print out content of the 'description.sas' file, namely the description part.
 The second to print out content of the 'license.sas' file.
 The third snippet creates a data step used for content search and print out of the help text from the package files (macros, functions, etc.)